TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/GuidesAndTutorials/Index.rst

 Guides and Books
 ================

-*Guides* provide an in-depth exploration of a particular topic, like installation of TYPO3 CMS or security.
+*Guides* provide an in-depth exploration of a particular topic, like installation of TYPO3 or templating.

 .. t3-field-list-table::